 1 Handset and Handset light strip Indicates whether you have an incoming call (flashing red) or a new voice message (steady red).
 2 Programmable feature buttons and line buttons Access your phone lines, features, and call sessions.
-For more information, see Softkey, Line, and Feature Buttons, on page 10.
+For more information, see Softkey, Line, and Feature Buttons, on page 16.
 The Cisco IP Phone 7811 does not have programmable feature buttons or line buttons.

 3 Softkey buttons Access functions and services.
-For more information, see Softkey, Line, and Feature Buttons, on page 10.
-4 Navigation cluster Navigation ring and Select button.
+For more information, see Softkey, Line, and Feature Buttons, on page 16.
+4 Navigation cluster Navigation ring and Select O button.
 Scroll through menus, highlight items, and select the highlighted item.
 5 Hold/Resume, Conference, and Transfer Hold/Resume Place an active call on hold and resume the held call.
 Conference Create a conference call.
 Transfer Transfer a call.
 6 Speakerphone, Mute, and Headset Speakerphone Toggle the speakerphone on or off.
 When the speakerphone is on, the button is lit.
 Mute Toggle the microphone on or off.
 When the microphone is muted, the button is lit.
-Headset Toggle the headset on or off.
-When the headset is on, the button is lit.
+Headset Toggle the headset on.
+When the headset is on, the button islit.
+To leave headset mode, you pick up the handset or select Speakerphone .
 The Cisco IP Phone 7811 does not have a Headset button.
 7 Contacts, Applications, and Messages Contacts Access personal and corporate directories.
-Nicssages Applications Access call history, user preferences, phone settings, and phone model information.
+Applications Access call history, user preferences, phone settings, and phone model information.
 Messages Autodial your voice messaging system.
 8 Volume button + Adjust the handset, headset, and speakerphone volume (off hook) and the ringer volume(on hook).